Linaro/Connect/_posts/bkk19/sessions/2019-02-08-kernelci-building-with-different-environments.md

 ---
 categories:
 - bkk19
-description: '> KernelCI recently switched to dockerized builds, find out what abilities this brings to kernelci and how you can repeat these builds easily on your development madchine'
+description: KernelCI recently switched to dockerized builds, find out what abilities this brings to kernelci and how you can repeat these builds easily on your development madchine
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-508.png